-The master’s degree in International Relations tackles all of the central aspects of the international and European public sphere: the economy, by now integrated at the supranational level, the law, which is increasingly multilevel, and a politics that is seeking balance between national life and regional and global dynamics.
+The master’s degree in International Relations tackles central aspects of the international and European public sphere: the economy, by now integrated at the supranational level, the law, which is increasingly multilevel, and policy that seeks balance between national life and regional and global dynamics.
 These aspects will complement the acquisition of knowledge essential for historical and philosophical orientation and the language skills (foreign languages, including English, French, Spanish, Russian, Arabic and Chinese) needed to better grasp the opportunities that the new socio-political context offers.

-The goal is to provide students with theoretical and practical skills that will enable them to enter the world of work once they have finished their studies.
+The goal is to provide students with theoretical and practical skills that will enable them to enter the labor market once they have finished their studies.
 This is further facilitated by the availability of internships and interaction with the professional world starting in the second part of the degree.
-Particularly significant are the opportunities offered by the Double Degree programs (in English) that allow students to spend a year at LUISS and a year in a foreign partner institution (Brussels, London, Moscow, Beijing, etc.) and get two degrees in two years.
-The international openness that characterizes the department is then augmented by the numerous opportunities to spend time (from six months to a year) at a foreign university (in over 100 countries) and by the opportunity to take courses taught by international lecturers at LUISS.
+Particularly significant are the opportunities offered by Double Degree programs (in English) that allow students to spend a year at LUISS and a year in a foreign partner institution (Brussels, London, Moscow, Beijing, etc.) and get two degrees in two years.
+The international openness that characterizes the department is then enriched by the numerous opportunities to spend time (from six months to a year) at a foreign university in over 100 countries through Erasmus, Free Mover, and Summer School programs.

 The master’s degree in International Relations is divided into three majors, Relazioni internazionali (International Relations), held in Italian; European Studies, held in English; and Global Studies (held in English), and provides students with a multidisciplinary approach that helps them understand and address the increasingly supranational problems of an ever more globalized world.

-Graduates of the major in Relazioni internazionali (International Relations) will be able to fully understand the connections between the various legal, economic, historical and political phenomena, and will be able to work in multicultural and multilingual areas.
+Graduates of the major in International Relations, taught in both English or Italian, will be able to fully understand the connections between the various legal, economic, historical and political phenomena, and will be able to work in multicultural and multilingual areas.
 This academic program has been designed to give intellectually curious and flexible students the tools to adapt to new and diverse contexts; to enable them to synthesize information and come up with original solutions, thanks to the integration of skills that comes from the study of different and complementary disciplines.

 The major in European Studies, taught entirely in English, provides tools for understanding European social phenomena and the progressive growth of the role of supranational European organizations.
 Using the comparative method, courses analyze the political, legal, historical, philosophical and economic aspects of these processes.
 Among the areas studied, particular attention is paid to the Mediterranean, a crossroads of cultures and traditions in which Europe must now play a decisive role.